optimsoc/optimsoc/doc/user_guide/installation.rst

 - 4 GB or more of RAM helps greatly (especially during FPGA synthesis)
 - We recommend not using a VM, but running directly on the hardware.
   Using a VM is possible, but will result in significantly slower compilation and synthesis runs.
-- (optional, only if you want to do FPGA synthesis) Xilinx Vivado 2016.2 (the free WebPack edition is sufficient for most use cases)
+- (optional, only if you want to do FPGA synthesis) Xilinx Vivado |requirement_versions.vivado|.
+  The free WebPack edition is sufficient for most use cases.

 .. note:: Some external tools, especially EDA tools for synthesis and simulators, might be required that are in some cases proprietary and cost some money.
    Although OpTiMSoC is developed at an university with access to many EDA tools, we aim to always provide tool flows and support for open and free tools.